 Students enrolled in a degree program or whose degrees are pending at the time of application or an artist who has already received two or more NAC Artist Fellowships.

-- Work Samples: Select one literary or visual arts category that most closely corresponds to the nature of your work.
-Work samples submitted must be produced in the last four (4) years.
+- Work Samples: Select the literary or performing arts category that most closely corresponds to the nature of your work.
+(See page 2 or 3.)
+W ork samples submitted must have been produced in the last four (4) years.

-- Online Work Description: Fill out Word Description of the submitted work that gives the panelists a better understanding of your artistic and aesthetic investigation.
+- Work Description or Synopsis (if applicable for writers): W rite a description of the submitted work that gives the panelists a better understanding of your artistic and aesthetic investigation.
+If applicable, for prose, the synopsis page is an opportunity to provide detailed information about the manuscript selection.

-- Artist Resume: All applicants must include a maximum two (2) page resume.
-Carefully read instructions on how to format your resume for the Fellowship application.
-(Only NAC staff reviews the resume to determine if the applicant meets the necessary eligibility requirements.)
+- Artist Résumé: All applicants must include a maximum two (2) page résumé.
+Carefully read instructions on how to format your résumé for the online Fellowship application.
+(Only NAC staff review the résumé to determine if the applicant meets the necessary eligibility requirements.)

 - ID/Driver’s License: Upload a copy of your valid Nevada ID or Driver’s License, which shows 12 months of Nevada residency.
 If your Driver’s License has been recently renewed, you may submit a utility bill or other item in your name showing Nevada residence from at least 12 months prior to your application date.